Last Updated on June 25, 2023 by Matt

 Tips on what to do if your e-scooter gets stolen

-If your scooter gets stolen, follow the steps outlined below.
+If your scooter gets stolen, follow these steps for the best shot at recovering it.

 Keep your cool and act fast